garrettmorse/d2-chess-archive/README.md

 This repo archives a set of scripts that allow you to reproduce the solution to the Destiny 2 "Endgame" ARG puzzle that took place during "Episode: Heresy".

+For a bigger-picture "play-by-play" of how the ARG played out, here's a great [reddit post](https://www.reddit.com/r/raidsecrets/s/YnGTc5zKn1) that sums it up nicely.

 ## Required Tools

 * NodeJS v20+